NicoMosty/CUDA-Tutorial/pages/CUDA_lang.md

 clicks: 3
 ---

-# So, How Do You Write CUDA Code Anyway?
+# How to Write CUDA Code: A Step-by-Step Guide

 <h2>CPUs problem</h2>